02. PyTorch Neural Network Classification¶

 Length of predictions: 200, Shape: torch.Size([200, 1]) Length of test samples: 200, Shape: torch.Size([200]) First 10 predictions: tensor([[-0.4279], [-0.3417], [-0.5975], [-0.3801], [-0.5078], [-0.4559], [-0.2842], [-0.3107], [-0.6010], [-0.3350]], device='cuda:0', grad_fn=<SliceBackward0>) First 10 test labels: tensor([1., 0., 1., 0., 1., 1., 0., 0., 1., 0.])

-Hmm, it seems there's the same amount of predictions as there is test labels but the predictions don't look like they're in the same form or shape as the test labels.
+Hmm, it seems there are the same amount of predictions as there are test labels but the predictions don't look like they're in the same form or shape as the test labels.

 We've got a couple steps we can do to fix this, we'll see these later on.